Back

 3D instance segmentation of a pine forest — each tree colored by its predicted instance label

-A 651-tree validation study across 16 stands.
+A validation study covering 651 hand-measured trees across 16 stands.

 Loading 3D reconstruction